Skip to main content

 Configuration

-Both lplex and lplex-cloud support HOCON configuration files.
+Both lplex-server and lplex-cloud support HOCON configuration files.
 CLI flags always override config file values.

 Config file discovery